This article is part of our FanDuel College Football series.

 A full picture of some key statistical categories can be seen in the table below:

 Note: All stats are opposing defense.
-I switched out plays per game for S&P+, which is a metric designed to look at passing and rushing defense independent of matchup.
+I switched out plays per game for S&P+, which is a metric designed look at passing and rushing defense from an efficiency standpoint, eliminating the opponent factor.

 YPA=Yards Per Attempt